Action of 4 August 1800: Background

-On 6 March 1799, a French squadron had sailed from Rochefort.
-Consisting of the frigates Concorde, under Commodore Jean-François Landolphe, Médée, under Captain Jean-Daniel Coudin, and Franchise, under Captain Pierre Jurien, it was a powerful force, capable of inflicting significant damage on lightly defended merchant shipping.
-Eluding the blockade force off Rochefort, the squadron sailed southwards until it reached the coast of West Africa.
-There Landolphe's ships began an extended commerce raiding operation, inflicting severe damage on the West African trade during the rest of the year.
-Eventually the strain of serving in tropical waters told on the ships and all three were forced to undergo an extensive refit in the nearest available allied shipyards, which were located in the Spanish-held River Plate in South America.
+On 6 March 1799, a French squadron under Commodore Jean-François Landolphe set sail from Rochefort.
+The squadron consisted of the frigates Concorde (captained by Landolphe), Médée (captained by Frigate Captain Jean-Daniel Coudin) and Franchise (captain by Frigate Captain Pierre Roch Jurien de La Gravière), and was a powerful force capable of inflicting significant damage on lightly defended enemy merchant shipping.
+Eluding blockading British warships off Rochefort, the squadron sailed southwards until it reached the West African coast.
+There, Landolphe's ships began an extended commerce raiding operation and inflicted severe damage on British trade in West Africa for the rest of the year.

+The French squadron was eventually forced by the strain of serving in tropical waters on their ships to undergo an extensive refit in the Spanish Viceroyalty of the Río de la Plata in South America, which contained the nearest available friendly shipyards.
 Repairs continued for six months, until Landolphe considered the squadron once again ready to sail in the early summer of 1800.
-The squadron almost immediately captured an American schooner, which it fitted out as a tender.
-At the time, France and the United States had been engaged for two years in the Quasi War.
+The squadron almost immediately captured an American schooner, fitting it out as a ship's tender.
+At the time, France and the United States had been engaged for two years in the Quasi-War.